scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 But note that now we cannot sum over these in the same way that we did before.
 Indeed, our event sets for the two dice are mutually disjoint, making the event set for the scores that one can receive on a single round :math:`\{\clubsuit,\diamondsuit,\heartsuit,\spadesuit,\odot,\dagger,X_1,X_2,\ldots,X_{20}\}`.
 Without additional information about how to map these different labels onto values, there's no way to describe the "score".
 Rather, the best we can do is to determine the probability with which each individual case occurs.

 Bayesian Networks
 -----------------

-Bayesian networks are a class of graphical models that have particular probabilistic semantics attached to the
+Bayesian networks are a class of graphical models that have particular probabilistic semantics attached to their nodes and edges.

 Assumptions for Bayesian networks
 ========================================

 There is a fixed set of known nodes with finite cardinality :math:`N`.
-All events are presumed to occur simultaneously within a single discrete trial.
+Within a trial, all events are presumed to occur and to do so simultaneously.
 Graph forms a :sc:`dag`\.

 Sampling from Conditional Probability distributions in Bayes Nets